colkassad/docker-vanna-flask/README.md

 # Docker with postgres, openai, and chromadb support

+You can test Vanna using Docker, OpenAI, and Chroma vector database support.
+Postgres is configured to install some sample Authors and Books data, see `init.sql` for details.

 ## Copy env.example to .env and edit .env to suit your system
 ```
 cp env.example .env